-Okinawa reelects governor who opposes US troop presence
+Okinawa reelects governor opposing heavy US troop presence

 Okinawa Gov. Denny Tamaki, who is backed by opposition parties, was certain to win his second four-year term, according to exit polls by major Japanese media, including NHK national television and Kyodo News agency.
 Polls were held Sunday before his first four-year term is to end later this month.

 Tamaki and his supporters declared his victory and celebrated with the chants of “banzai” soon after the exit poll results showed he beat two contenders — Atsushi Sakima, backed by Prime Minister Fumio Kishida’s governing bloc, and another opposition-backed candidate Mikio Shimoji.
-Final vote counts are expected later Sunday.
+Final vote counts are expected early Monday.

 Tamaki’s victory could deepen tensions between Okinawa and the central government.